How to Manage Project Risk: A 5-Step Guide

 The first step to getting a grasp on potential risks is to know what they are.
 In this step, you’ll identify individual risks that might affect your project by making a list (or spreadsheet) of risks that might arise.
 Examples of common project risks include implementing a new technology program for the project, having a poorly defined project objective or deliverable, and not having adequate measures to protect the health and safety of project team members.

 Use your own project management expertise and consult similar past projects to see what challenges you might expect.
-You’ll also want to have stakeholders, team members, and subject matter experts generate ideas with you; they may have insight into the field that you’ve overlooked.
+You’ll also want to have stakeholders, team members, and subject matter experts generate ideas with you; they may bring fresh insights that can help strengthen your perspective.

 2. Analyze potential risk impact.